Roblox-Thot/Roblox-Thot/README.md

 ![](https://hit.yhype.me/github/profile?user_id=67937010)
 ### Hi there 👋
 - 🔭 I’m currently working on random projects
-- 🌱 I’m currently learning PHP and a bit of Python
-- 🚫 I have quit condo's and anything to do with them so dont ask me about them
+- 📁 All my old archived projects are on [@RobloxThot]
 - 📫 How to reach me: [TikTok], [Discord], [V3rmillion], [Keybase], and [Twitter]
 - 💰 Donate: DM me on Discord to donate any Crypto!
-- 😄 Pronouns: Any
+- 😄 Pronouns: Any are fine
 - ⚡ Fun fact: I hate my self :)

 <div align="center">